lemosbc/lituk-quiz-app/READEME.md

     <li> Citizenship and permanent residency processes </li>
   </ul>

+<h3>Features</h3>

 <p>UKReady simulates the test official test conditions.
-You have 45 minutes for each attempt and you have to correctly
-   answer at least 18 out 24 questions to pass the test.
-In each attempt the quiz will generate 24 random questions for you to answer.<p>
+In each attempt the quiz will generate 24 random questions for the user to answer and a timer is set to 45 minutes.
+The user has to answer at least 18 out of the 24 questions correctly before the timer runs out to pass the test.</p>

-<p>At the end of every attempt you'll be displayed your score and the time it took you to complete the test.</p>
+<p>At the end of every attempt the user is displayed their score and the time it took them to complete the test.</p>

+<p>The application includes an authentication system and stores users scores for each attempt they've made.</p>

 <h2>Status</h2>
 <p>This application is currently under development.</p>